JLockerman/FuzzyLog/README.md

     cargo test --release --features dynamodb_tests

 (note that the first compilation will be slow)

+in mac os you need to add

+    [credential]
+	helper = osxkeychain

+to you `.gitconfig`